Your Guide to ESG in Real Estate: What Investors Should Know

 Attract residents with sustainability

 Sustainability is a significant priority for future generations of renters.
 According to Pew Research, three-quarters of Gen Z see climate change as a source of overwhelming worry.
-So, as Gen Z enters the workforce and takes up larger shares of the rental market, smart businesses are already adapting to their preferences.
+As Gen Z enters the workforce and takes a larger share of the rental market, smart businesses are already adapting to their preferences.

 By prioritizing ESG real estate investing, you’ll stay ahead of your competition and attract the residents they can’t.